tastejs/todomvc/contributing.md

 # Contribute

-We're happy to accept contributions in the form of new apps, bug fixes, issues, etc. If you want to help out, add a comment on the issue you want to work on and start hacking.
-Please open an issue for discussion before submitting framework combinations (eg. Backbone + RequireJS).
+We're happy to accept contributions in the form of new apps, bug fixes, issues and so on.
+If you want to help out, add a comment on the issue you want to work on and hack way!.

+Note: Before starting work on an app intended for submission, please open an issue to discuss it with the team.
+This will allow us to review the framework being used to determine if a spec-compatible app is likely to be accepted.

 ## Code Style